developer-portal/content/tech/languages/python/fastapi-installation.md

 ## Installation of FastApi in a virtual environment

+Fedora includes a `python3-fastapi` package that you can install and import.
-It is always useful to install FastApi as a third-party package inside a *virtual environemnt*.
+However, unless you are developing or packaging an application for Fedora, it is more useful to install FastAPI as a third-party package inside a *virtual environment*.
-This will keep your project separate from your system, giving you more freedom in choosing additional libraries & their versions.
-And it's easy collaborating with a different operating system.
+This will keep your project separate from your system, giving you more freedom in choosing additional libraries and their versions, and easing collaboration with people who aren't using Fedora yet.

 Let's create a new project a virtual environment.
 Open the terminal.
 Then, create a new folder 'my_project', enter it, and create a virtual environment called 'project_env'.